Inushin/dockerSymfonySSL/Readme.md

 5. Generate your Symfony proyect going to `/data/php/symfony` and running `composer create-project symfony/skeleton NAME_OF_THE_PROJECT`

-5.5 If the step 5 did not work, go to the php volumen `docker-compose exec php bash`.
+6. If the step 5 did not work, go to the php container `docker-compose exec php bash`.
 Then, go to symfony folder and run `composer create-project symfony/skeleton NAME_OF_THE_PROJECT`.
 If you need to install **Composer** click [HERE](https://github.com/Inushin/dockerSymfonySSL#installing-docker-docker-compose-and-composer) or go to the end of this `.md` ^^

 6. Edit `data/nginx/web.conf` with your domain and youdr proyect dir.